heritage-happenings/heritage-happenings.github.io/21-questions-for-elders.md

 # 21 questions for elders

+_This is the umpteenth draft of a work-in-progress.
+And It's only he first half.
+The second half will be my answers to these questions from my perspective of a resident at the Heritage on the Marina and from my perspective as a resident of The Gateway apartments._

 One day you look in the mirror and say to yourself "Wow!
 I look just like the old people!".

-When thoughts like these start to happen, it is a good time consider
+When thoughts like these start to happen, it is a good time to as question like these:

 * "Is where I live now where I want to be from now on?"
 * "Will I want to live here in my nineties and beyond"